Infiniti EX35 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down estimated Infiniti EX35 insurance rates for additional coverage choices and driver risks.
+The chart below breaks down estimated Infiniti EX35 insurance rates for different risk profiles and scenarios.

 - The lowest rate with discounts is $636

-- Drivers who choose higher $1,000 deductibles will pay about $958 every year
+- Drivers who choose higher $1,000 deductibles will pay around $98 every year

-- Choosing low $100 deductibles for comprehensive and collision insurance will cost an additional $182 a year
+- Choosing low deductibles for comprehensive and collision insurance will cost an extra $182 annually

-- High risk drivers with multiple violations and an at-fault accident could pay at least $2,272 or more
+- Drivers with multiple violations and an at-fault accident could pay upwards of $2,272 or more

-Auto insurance prices for an Infiniti EX35 are also quite variable based on the trim level of your EX35, your driving record and age, and deductibles and policy limits.
+Car insurance rates for an Infiniti EX35 also range considerably based on your risk profile, the model of your EX35, and policy deductibles and limits.

-Older drivers with a good driving record and higher comprehensive and collision deductibles could pay as little as $1,000 per year on average for full coverage.
-Prices are highest for teenage drivers, since even teens with perfect driving records will have to pay as much as $4,200 a year.
+More mature drivers with no driving violations and high deductibles may pay as low as $1,000 per year on average, or $83 per month, for full coverage.
+Rates are highest for teenagers, where even good drivers will be charged upwards of $4,200 a year.
 View Rates by Age

-The state you live in makes a big difference in Infiniti EX35 insurance rates.
+Your home state makes a big difference in Infiniti EX35 insurance prices.
 A 40-year-old driver could pay as low as $810 a year in states like Missouri, New Hampshire, and Vermont, or as much as $1,500 on average in Michigan, New York, and Louisiana.

 State | Premium | Compared to U.S. Avg | Percent Difference |